Lustgarten

 During the years of the Weimar Republic, the Lustgarten was frequently used for political demonstrations.
 The Socialists and Communists held frequent rallies there.
 In August 1921, 500,000 people demonstrated against right-wing extremist violence.
 After the murder of Foreign Minister Walther Rathenau, on 25 June 1922, 250,000 protested in the Lustgarten.
 On 7 February 1933, 200,000 people demonstrated against the new Nazi Party regime of Adolf Hitler: shortly afterwards public opposition to the regime was banned.
 Under the Nazis, the Lustgarten was converted into a site for mass rallies.
 In 1934, it was paved over and the equestrian statue removed.
 Hitler addressed mass rallies of up to a million people there.

 On 18 May 1942 a resistance group led by Herbert Baum consisting mainly of Jewish men and women, tried to destroy a propaganda exhibition The Soviet Paradise in the Lustgarten.
 This resulted in the discovery of the group, the death of Baum in Gestapo detention and the execution of at least 27 members of the group.
 In a "retaliation action," the Reich Security Main Office arrested 500 Jewish men at the end of May, and immediately murdered half of them.
 A memorial stone made by Jürgen Raue installed in 1981 commemorates the resistance group.

 In 1944 the statue of Friedrich Wilhelm III by Albert Wolff was melted down to reuse the metal in war production.

-By the end of World War II in 1945, the Lustgarten was a bomb-pitted wasteland.
-The German Democratic Republic left Hitler's paving in place, but planted lime trees around the parade ground to reduce its militaristic appearance.
+By the end of World War II in the year 1945, the Lustgarten was a bomb-pitted wasteland.
+The German Democratic Republic left Adolf Hitler's paving in place, but planted lime trees around the parade ground to reduce its militaristic appearance.
 The whole area was renamed Marx-Engels-Platz.
 The City Palace was demolished and later replaced by the modernist Palace of the Republic on part of the site.

 A movement to restore the Lustgarten to its earlier role as a park began once Germany was reunified in 1990.
 In 1997, the Berlin Senate commissioned the landscape architect Hans Loidl to redesign the area in the spirit of Lenné's design and construction work began in 1998.
 The Lustgarten now features fountains and is once again a park in the heart of a reunited Berlin.